Many Online Tools to Determine Best Price for a NEW Car or Truck

 • Smart Target Price: $22,187.

-Cars.com says that its Smart Target Price is the result of quite a witch’s brew: “a complex proprietary formula” of “diverse and distinct data sources,” including the MSRP, invoice, market demand and availability.
+Cars.com says its Smart Target Price results from quite a witch’s brew: “a complex proprietary formula” of “diverse and distinct data sources,” including the MSRP, invoice, market demand, and availability.

-As you can see, the MSRP and Dealer’s invoice are similar to those listed by Kelley and NADA Guides.
-As matter of fact, the numbers are exactly the same ones NADA lists (maybe not a coincidence).
+As you can see, the MSRP and Dealer’s invoices are similar to those Kelley and NADA Guides listed.
+As a matter of fact, the numbers are exactly the same ones NADA lists (maybe not a coincidence).

 Comparing All Five — and My Conclusions